tjohann/a20_sdk/baalue/Documentation/storyline.md

 Storyline Baalue
 ================

-Baalue is my common embededd development environment.
-It is a cluster with 8 worker nodes and 2 different master nodes.
-If I use it as a development plattform baalue_master (see README.md.Network) ist the master node, otherwise baalue_slave is it.
-The difference is that baalue_master acts as a distcc server and the main usecase is distributed building/development while baalue_slave and all baalue nodes acts as plattform for parrallel programming within distributed address spaces.
+Baalue is my common embedded development environment.
+It is a cluster with 8 worker nodes and 1 master nodes.
+I use it for 2 different usecases:

+	- distributed build via distcc
+	- plattform for parallel programming within distributed address space

 Hardware